Strategic Priorities 2013–14

 The Division of Academic Affairs is responsible for meeting the academic mission of the University of Colorado at Boulder to be a comprehensive graduate research university with selective admission standards offering a comprehensive array of undergraduate, masters and doctoral degree programs.
 Our path in accomplishing this mission is articulated in the vision that the University of Colorado at Boulder will become a leading model of the “new flagship university” of the 21st century—by redefining learning and discovery in a global context and setting new standards in education, research, scholarship, and creative work that will benefit Colorado and the world.

 Central to support of this mission is the recruitment, retention and development of faculty, a process managed by the Office of Faculty Affairs.
-In addition, the Office of the Vice Provost and Associate Vice Chancellor for Budget & Planning manages the development of allocation of resources towards the goal of meeting the mission of the campus.
+In addition, the Office of the Senior Vice Provost and Associate Vice Chancellor for Budget & Planning manages the development of allocation of resources towards the goal of meeting the mission of the campus.
 The division works collaboratively with the Boulder Faculty Assembly to ensure shared governance in the programs and policies that affect faculty and the academic mission of the university.

 Our seven schools and colleges produce a wide range of academic offerings as well as enrichment experiences such as study abroad, residential academic programs, undergraduate research, and service learning.
 Graduate students may supplement their advanced degree studies with teaching and research assistantships.